 How Is Your Routine?

 Depending on how your schedule is, you can spend some time monitoring your baby’s movements either once or twice a day.
 If you can manage to fit two times into your schedule, then use both of these suggestions below.
 If not just go for the second option, when movement should be busier.

 If you are able to set aside some time in the morning, even though movements tend to be less during this time of the day, then you can evaluate the average number of movements within an hour.
 If you stick to the same hour each morning, then you know what average amount of movements approximately to expect.

 After Meal Times

 It is no longer recommended to count your baby’s movements exactly.
-Instead you can observe if the movements are regular and in tune with baby’s recent patterns of movement.
+Instead, you can observe if the movements are regular and in tune with your baby’s recent patterns of movement.
 If the pattern has reduced or you are not feeling any movement, please follow these guidelines.